 - Only line items containing VAST redirect creative sets trigger fallback.
 The fallback chain could have line items with different creative types.

-- Fallback considers dynamic allocation ads and Programmatic Guaranteed for competition only in the first spot of the fallback chain.
+- Fallback generally considers dynamic allocation ads and Programmatic Guaranteed for competition only in the first spot of the fallback chain.
 There may be some scenarios with optimized video pods where additional ads may be returned.
+In cases where Ad Exchange is eligible, Programmatic Guaranteed sponsorships will generally be in the first position of the fallback chain, but standard line items might be considered multiple times.

 For most line item types, only one line item is returned for each priority level in the chain.
 For multiple line items of the same type to be returned in the response, they should generally have different priorities.